moddedR6Team/pyLoginApi/README.md

 Python (Steam/Uplay) Login API with Steam(ValvePython)/Uplay and Flask

 To get you have R6:S POST to Localhost:25565 (Port can be edited!)
+Note:\
+If you want to use this to production or elsewhere you should edit the port to something else.\
+And obviously the localhost is will be your IP.\
+Also Flask ask you to dont use that stuff on production, I have no idea how to make that safe, so have fun 😎

 ### Steam
 [POST] localhost:25565/api/steam/